GrzegorzKrug/TwitterAnalyzer/README.md

 # TwitterAnalyzer

-Python Application for improving twitter content and quality of usage
+Application for analyzing and processing text information in tweets.

 ## Application Status (Current plan, can be change any time)